Get startedGet started for free

 Working with void methods

-Classes perform actions using methods, and methods do not always have to return some form of data type.
+Classes perform actions using methods, and methods do not always have to return a specific data type.
 You will implement a method to turn on a car's engine inside the Car class.

 This exercise is part of the course